 Which Dog Breeds Are Least Likely To Bite?
 Which Are Least Aggressive?

-From handling North Carolina dog bite claims over the years, our lawyers have learned that people associate certain dog breeds with a reputation for dog bite attacks, while other breeds are rarely involved in maulings or express agressive behavior.
+From handling North Carolina dog bite claims over the years, our lawyers have learned that people associate certain dog breeds with a reputation for dog bite attacks, while other breeds are rarely involved in maulings or express aggressive behavior.
 The distinction spreads wider than an individual's opinion: Some insurance companies won't offer coverage for homes that have aggressive breeds.
 Insurance companies have been known to cancel or not approve of coverage for homes that have pit bulls, German shepherds, Dobermans, and Rottweilers to name a few.

 Every dog is capable of inflicting an injury.
 Animal behaviorists explain much of a dog's behavior is dictated by its owners, training and environment.
 However, some of a dog's personality originates genetically through breeding.
 While some notoriously aggressive dog breeds are commonly involved in dog attacks, other breeds rarely exhibit aggressive behavior.
 Proposed breed ban legislation in Dunn, NC caused an uproar in early 2012, and it came on the heels of Cumberland County's "bully breed" law proposal.

-Here are examples of how breeding affects behavior:
+Here are examples of how breeding affects behavior